Top 10 questions we are asked about: Old Age Security (OAS)

 - Your lifestyle – Remember, it’s not just about the numbers.
 While the math may dictate one course of action, your lifestyle may dictate another as there’s real value in having the money while you’re still able to make good use of it.

-You can work with your Edward Jones advisor to determine the optimal date for you.
+An Edward Jones advisor can help determine an optimal date for your situation.

 7. Are there any additional benefits available to low-income individuals?